T-Mobile CEO plans to unseat No 3 U.S. carrier Sprint this year

-The declaration came a day after T-Mobile announced it surpassed Sprint as the No. 1 wireless provider for prepaid customers, with 15.64 million (9.29 million pounds) customers, compared with Sprint's 15.19 million.
+The declaration came a day after T-Mobile announced it surpassed Sprint as the No. 1 wireless provider for prepaid customers, with 15.64 million customers, compared with Sprint's 15.19 million.

 The figures put T-Mobile, which calls itself the "uncarrier," well ahead of rivals AT&T and Verizon, in the prepaid market.
 Verizon and AT&T hold a larger share of the country's more profitable postpaid subscriber base.